Close

 Main navigation

-Pre-Licensure BSN Program Admissions (On-Campus, St. Paul)
+BSN Traditional Pre-Licensure: Admissions to Program (On-Campus, St. Paul)

 To be considered for admission to the CSP Nursing program (Traditional Track), students must first be accepted to the University (Step 1), ensure prerequisite coursework has been completed (Step 2), and confirm specific Nursing Program requirements have been met and apply to the Nursing Program (Step 3).